trisfaizal/Marketing-Site/src/_drafts/jekyll-themes-with-github.md

 ### Updating Themes

 The `Gemfile.lock` will always lock to a specific commit/version.
 Run the `bundle update theme_name` command to pull new theme changes/versions.

+### Summary

+Using themes with GitHub can be more convenient while you’re developing.
+With GitHub repositories, you don’t need to release a gem for every change or update.
+Once the theme is stable it may be more beneficial to use a Gem.
+Using Gems help to keep consistency with versioning across your sites.